RESEARCH STARTER

 People

 The majority of Quito’s residents are mestizo, or people of mixed indigenous and European ethnicity.
-The capital is also home to some people of African ancestry (the descendants of enslaved people brought to Ecuador), as well as sizeable communities of expatriates from countries such as China, Italy, Germany, Columbia, Chile, and Lebanon.
+The capital is also home to some people of African ancestry (the descendants of enslaved people brought to Ecuador), as well as sizeable communities of expatriates from countries such as China, Italy, Germany, Colombia, Chile, and Lebanon.
 Many of the area’s indigenous people, who are of Inca extraction and tend to refer to themselves as Runa (the People), live in several districts north of Quito as well as in the city itself.

 The native language of the Runa is Quechua, a language that traces ancient roots to the Inca Empire, but many Runa also speak Spanish, Ecuador’s official language.
 In addition to Spanish, many Quito residents speak English, especially in tourist and business settings.